Rock Hill Medical Malpractice Lawyers

 Doctors and hospitals provide a valuable service.
 They help us stay well or get better when we are sick or hurt.
 Sadly, though, there are some healthcare providers who fail to provide a proper standard of medical care.
 Because they are poorly trained, rushed, or exhausted, or there’s a failure of communication, some medical providers do make mistakes.
 Tragic errors can cause a patient to die.
 Serious misjudgments can mean a patient needs around the clock care or has a great amount of suffering.
 Some patients never fully recover.

-At McGowan, Hood & Felder, LLC, our Rock Hill medical malpractice lawyers have a proven track record of success.
+At McGowan, Hood, Felder & Phillips, LLC, our Rock Hill medical malpractice lawyers have a proven track record of success.
 Trust our legal team to get you the compensation you need when medical malpractice causes you or a loved one harm in South Carolina.

 What are the different kinds of medical malpractice?